 Best for

-Elastic Observability is ideal for teams that already use—or want—the ELK Stack to power in-house, scalable observability with search-based analysis and AI-enhanced insights.
+Elastic Observability is ideal for teams that already use or want the ELK Stack to power in-house, scalable observability with search-based analysis and AI-enhanced insights.
 It suits organizations with heavy telemetry volumes that need flexible queries and visualization but have resources to manage infrastructure.

 Pricing & Customer Reviews